What’s the Best Model Year for the Toyota Land Cruiser?

 Toyota Land Cruiser model years that should be avoided

-Other problems that can occur
+Other Land Cruiser problems that can occur

-The 100-Series is the first time Land Cruisers received independent front suspension and a V8 engine, according to Gear Patrol.
+The 100-Series is the first time Toyota Land Cruisers received an independent front suspension and a V8 engine, according to Gear Patrol.
 Although this makes for better handling and a comfier ride, some of these SUVs did develop cracked suspension arms if they were off-roaded improperly, according to 4WD Overlander.

-In addition, the 1997 Toyota Land Cruiser is one of only two models that offered a locking rear differential.
+Additionally, the 1997 Toyota Land Cruiser is one of only two models that offered a locking rear differential.